RITESH-Kapse/Self-Driving-Car-Engineer./ComputerVisionFundamentals/Project 1 - Finding Lane Lines Completed/README.md

       Applying these results on actual image as weighted image.
       Averaging the lane lines
       Applying results on video( which is nothing but series of Images)

+How to run the project :

+      Simply open "P1 Lane Detection Final Code.ipynb" file and run the cells inside jupyter notebook.
+Results will get saved to "test_videos_output" folder.